crenteriam/crenteriam.github.oi/training/dynamic-documents/tables-ols.md

 \end{Verbatim}
 ```

 Now, produce the .tex file for this table.
-Use the command \verb|esttab|.
+Use the command `esttab`.
 Then, name the stored model you want to include in the table.
 In this case, we want our stored `Model1`. after the word `using` name the file path and the file name (if you are using a working directory, you only need the latter, as in the example below).
 Include the option `replace`.

 ```latex
 \begin{Verbatim}[formatcom=\color{stata}]